How modern innovation has changed UK construction

 Within this article, we’ll consider some of the most game-changing technological advancements in the UK’s construction scene.

 3D printing has been shaking up Britain’s construction industry for some time.
 It is, undoubtedly, well-suited to the design and manufacture of buildings, as it can create vital construction components or ‘print’ entire buildings to scale.
 In the Netherlands, a team within Eindhoven University of Technology confirmed it plans to build the “world’s first” habitable 3D printed house.
-Of course, building small-scale prototype properties is one thing, but being able to scale them successfully and safely is still a huge hurdle to overcome.
+Of course, building small-scale prototype properties are one thing, but being able to scale them successfully and safely is still a huge hurdle to overcome.

 Of course, it’s true that 3D printing is an efficient and sustainable way of creating things.
 The Independent says 3D printing produces 30% less material waste and consumes fewer resources.
 It also gives architects and builders greater architectural freedom.
 Nevertheless, Seyed Ghaffer, assistant professor in civil engineering and environmental materials at Brunel University London, believes the UK construction sector is still 15 years from fully adopting 3D printing to construction, with scientists needing to fine-tune the printing system to handle the mass manufacture of building blocks.